DAY 1: Balance is a Verb

 Exercises, Videos, etc should only take up 20 minutes of your day

-Put some skin in the game with your partner: Money on the Line or humiliating consequence of losing always works best.
+Put some skin in the game with your partner: Money on the Line or humorous consequence of losing always works best.

 Harass/Manipulate/Guilt trip your partner daily to help keep you both on track